Terminals and Docks

 Parcel 4 - Coos Bay Docks near the City of Coos Bay, at Channel Mile 15.1, with rail and highway access.

 Parcel 5 - Southwest Oregon Regional Airport; regular passenger and cargo flights, with adjacent business park.

-Foreign-Trade Zone No. 132 is one of four zones in Oregon.
-The other three are: Zone No. 45 and subzones, granted to the Port of Portland; Zone No. 184, granted to the City of Klamath Falls Dock Commission; and Zone No. 206, granted to Jackson County (Medford/White City area) and operated by ORE-CAL Trade Corp.
+Foreign-Trade Zone No. 132 is one of two zones in Oregon.
+The other one is Zone No. 45 and subzones, granted to the Port of Portland.

 For general information on Foreign-Trade Zones, visit www.naftz.org